Loukoumades Greek Honey Donuts

 - There is no yeast.
 Which means you do not need to let the dough rise, shape, or proof, which can be a lengthy process.

-- Most of the ingredients are pantry staples and Greek yogurt, which, in our home, is also a staple.
+- Most of the ingredients are pantry staples, and Greek yogurt is also a staple in our home.
 Therefore, you can make them at any time.

 - And they are deep-fried like the classic donuts.
 So, of course, they are as indulgent as any other deep-fried donut.